 Highest Paying Employers

-According to The Bureau of Labor Statistics, the following are the highest paying employers of Rehabilitation Counselors.
+According to The Bureau of Labor Statistics, the following are the highest paying employers of rehabilitation counselors by mean annual wage as of May 2022.
 If you are not able to increase your salary where you are employed; you might research these options: